Celery is a great addition to a salad, as a snack to have with dips or even just chopped up and mixed into your meals.

-Things you need to look for with your celery is the outside stalks drying out and the stalk itself shrinking in diameter.
+Things you need to look for with your celery are the outside stalks drying out and the stalk itself shrinking in diameter.

-As the days go by, you should start to see tiny offshoots starting to emerge in the centre of the base.
-The leaves will be yellow to begin with but as they get larger and stronger they will turn green.
+As the days go by, you should start to see tiny offshoots starting to emerge in the center of the base.
+The leaves will be yellow, to begin with, but as they get larger and stronger they will turn green.

 You should also see the leaves getting larger, the new offshoots get thicker and turning darker and darker green.
 Growth will be slow but if your plant is successful you should see these changes in around seven to eight days.